-After living in a village and learning a local language Aekyom, Sharon is now a longterm New Zealand missionary doctor in Rumginae, Papua New Guinea.
-A Rumginae Missionary Doctor / Papua New Guinea Missionary.
+After living in a village and learning a local language Aekyom, Sharon was a longterm New Zealand missionary in Rumginae, Papua New Guinea.
+In 2019 she moved to the neighbouring province, to Kikori Hospital.
+A Kikori Missionary Doctor / Papua New Guinea Missionary.6

 Greetings in the name of Jesus.
 I am Sharon.
-I left New Zealand in September 2008 to be a jungle doctor and Pioneers Missionary in Rumginae, Papua New Guinea.
+I left New Zealand in 2008 to be a jungle doctor and Pioneers Missionary in Papua New Guinea.
+After ten years with ECPNG in Rumginae, in 2019 I transferred to Kikori near the southern coast, under Gulf Christian Services.

-One BIG need in the Runginae Hospital, is additional doctors.
-We are pleased to welcome Dr Kevin from PNG to join the team.
-Are there any other national doctors sensing the call of God to help people in the bush?
+I’m passionate about rural health care, caring for the the remote majority in PNG.
+Are there more doctors ready to obey the call of God to help people in the bush?
 More doctors will allow better support for the village health centres, give us time for continuing education or a welcome break.

-Please read through my blog/newsletters for the latest as my story in Rumginae journeying with God unfolds.
+Please read through my blog/newsletters for the latest as my story as a jungle doctor journeying with God unfolds.

 I grew up in a Christian home which loved marginalised people who needed Jesus.
 I delighted in God changing the lives of people around me.
 But it was not until University and my long process of getting into medical school, that I understood deeply that I too am a needy person unacceptable to God through my own efforts.
 I need Jesus.